(Exam Board OCR)

 The aim of Computing is to provide students with the tools and skills to be authors and creators, not just consumers of ICT.
 In an ever changing technological world, we aim to ensure that all students can embrace new technology and use it to improve learning.
-Students are given opportunities to develop their ICT skills but also to learn computer programming using software such as Scratch, Visual Basic and Python.
+Students are given opportunities to develop their ICT skills but also to learn computer programming using software such as Scratch and Python.
 The importance of e-safety is a recurring theme each year.

-Mr M Palmer (Head of Department)
+Mr A Reynolds (Head of Department

-Mr C Challinor (Teacher of Computing)
+Mr C Challinor (Teacher of Computer Science)

-Mr A Reynolds (Teacher of Computing)
+Mr A Johnson (Teacher of Computer Science)

 Computing Curriculum Overview